Bug report #17324

 Please attach the sample project (and data) taking care to attach a version that has the snapping settings that you think are creating this issue.

-#6 Updated by Kyle Welsh over 6 years ago
+#6 Updated by Kyle Welsh about 7 years ago

 Have uploaded a zip of the project and line layers, with snapping settings set as they were when the defect was reproduced (also visible in the attached video)